-Investment and production are expanding, but finding the right expertise is crucial.
+Investment and production in HPAPI are expanding, but finding the right expertise is crucial.

 by Susan Thompson, Technical Director at VxP Pharma

 The high-potency pharmaceutical manufacturing industry continues to expand every year.
 The market for high-potency active pharmaceutical ingredients (HPAPIs), such as anti-cancer drugs, prostaglandins, opioids and hormones, is currently valued at 16.02 billion.
 Analysts expect the market to increase at a compound annual growth rate (CAGR) of 8.5 percent, to reach 24.09 billion by 2021.

 Manufacturing high-potency compounds involves highly complex, expensive processes and facilities.
 These compounds also carry high risks of toxicity and contamination.
 These concerns have led many pharmaceutical companies to turn to contract manufacturing organizations (CMOs).
 In fact, more than 130 CMO facilities worldwide are now focused on HPAPI production, and their client lists are steadily growing.

 Still, handling HPAPI formulations requires great attention to detail, intensive training, and a clear understanding of the risks at each step of the manufacturing process.
 This means pharmaceutical development firms need to take heightened care when choosing their CMO partners for HPAPI manufacturing, to ensure that they’re only partnering with organizations that bring the right level of expertise to the table.

 The field of highly potent compound manufacturing has seen several positive market indicators.